Pathan-Rehman/PathanRehman_RISC-V-SoC-Tapeout-Program_VSD_Week_6/Day_1/README.md

 - A **foundry** refers to the specialized manufacturing facility where chips are produced.
 Foundries contain deposition, lithography, and other fabrication equipment.

-- **Foundry IPs** (Intellectual Properties) are pre-designed and verified blocks (such as ADCs, DACs, memory modules) provided by the foundry for integration into custom chips.
-These blocks require significant engineering expertise to create and are shared as reusable intellectual property elements.
+- **Foundry IPs** (Intellectual Properties) are pre-designed and verified blogs (such as ADCs, DACs, memory modules) provided by the foundry for integration into custom chips.
+These blogs require significant engineering expertise to create and are shared as reusable intellectual property elements.

 - The distinction between "macros" and "IPs":
-  - **Macros**: Typically refer to standard digital logic blocks.
+  - **Macros**: Typically refer to standard digital logic blogs.
   - **IPs**: More complex, often mixed-signal or specialized circuits, requiring advanced design knowledge.

 - Effective chip design requires continuous communication with the foundry, typically through standardized interface files provided by the foundry, enabling the translation of design intent into manufacturable hardware.